LouisSart/BlockSolver/README.md

 ### NISS ###

-For now the program doesn't understand or use NISS, which make pretty poor at finding good block solutions.
-Definitely one of the things I have to wrap my head around.
+For now the program doesn't understand or use NISS, which makes it pretty poor at finding good block solutions.
+Definitely one of the things I have to get working.

 ### EO and DR ###